nomrsavage/Splatuner/README.md

 THIS IS NOWHERE NEAR FINISHED AND ONLY HALF OF THE EFFECTS ARE ACTUALLY IN THIS VERSION SO EXPECT IT TO SOUND BAD (v0.0.3 has all effects, but are not tuned.
-More may be added.)
+More may be added.) also see the website i have no idea how i made it or hw to edit it but its there

 # Coming Soon!
 (But you can still test it!)